Gembani/node_tdd/README.md

 });
 ```

-create a helpers to clean our little database (/spec/helpers/cleanDb.js)
+We want to clean our database before each test.
+In order to do that, we create a helper function which will handle this.
+(`/spec/helpers/cleanDb.js`)

   ```javascript
 const cleanDb = async (db) => {